-Portsmouth, NH • Founded: 1816 • Time on Report: 2 Months Contact: Anne Hayes, Executive Director, ahayes@gathernh.org

-Gather has served the Seacoast for over 200 years by distributing nourishing food to people in need and taking a leadership role in building an equitable and sustainable regional food system.
+Portsmouth, NH • Founded: 1816 • Time on Report: 3 Months Contact: Anne Hayes, Executive Director, ahayes@gathernh.org Gather has served the Seacoast for over 200 years by distributing nourishing food to people in need and taking a leadership role in building an equitable and sustainable regional food system.
 Gather redirects food that would go to waste through distributing, repurposing and gleaning.
-Their Fresh Rescue program takes food that retailers would throw out and distributes it to people in need through our pantry market and mobile markets.
-Their Cooking 4 Community program turns food that would go to waste into nutritious "to-go" meals for members who do not have the time, resources, or ability to make a home-made meal.
+Their Fresh Rescue program takes food that retailers would throw out and distributes it to people in need through their pantry market and mobile markets.
+Their Cooking 4 Community program turns food that would go to waste into nutritious "to-go" meals.
 Through their facilitation of NH Gleans, a network of 7 regional agencies that recover fresh produce and distribute it through organizations, they've rescued over 1.1MM lbs. of food since 2015.
 In addition to facilitating the network, Gather's staff and volunteers glean produce from farms and accept drop offs by local producers.
 Financial and Fundraising Details Current Annual budget: USD \$2,500,000 Org Type: Nonprofit Ask Amount: USD \$1,683,700 Timeline: June 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted Use of Funds Description: Funding will support staff salaries, supplemental food, distribution expenses, and program expenses.
 Capital Type: Grants Expected Impact of Funding: Gather hopes to continue to rescue at least 1.4MM lbs. of food next year.